-In Vette Vues blog post we are looking at some stock 1968 Corvettes and their history.
-Each one has a unique story told by their owners.
+In Vette Vues’ blog post we are looking at some stock 1968 Corvettes and their history.
+Each one has a unique story told by its owners.
 The cars we are looking at are from the 2019 Bloomington Gold Special Collection.
 (Photo Credits: Bob Cook)

 If you are interested in attending the Bloomington Gold events or other Corvette Events, check out our Corvette Event Calendar.

-The Bloomington Gold event was its first time for this 1968 L89 Corvette Convertible to be shown.
+The Bloomington Gold event was the first time for this 1968 L89 Corvette Convertible to be shown.
 James Carrell, from Naples, Florida has this to tell about his car:

 “With all the excitement about the Mako Shark 2 prototype, I followed as much as possible and ordered the car on August 15, 1967, and received it on November 15, 1967.
 My wife and I drove the car and sold it in August 1971.
 The car had 62,000 miles at the time.
 By 1980 I lamented the fact that I no longer had my Dream Car.
 I started looking for the car everywhere I could.”